| Title: | A Rainclouds Geom for 'ggplot2' |

 Create a paired raincloud plot (useful for visualizing difference between experimental conditions tested on the same subjects or items).

-Adopted from the geom_violinhalf() source code from the see package
+Adopted from the see::geom_violinhalf() source code from the see package

 https://github.com/easystats/see/blob/master/R/geom_violinhalf.R